Ashif4354/AutomateTalentely/text files/_README.txt

 # You can manually select which tests to attend
 # Just select option 7 after you launch the application
 # A browser window will open up listing all the tests assigned by the training cell
+# You need to manually select your desired tests
-# After you click save button, a 'tests.json' file will be downloaded automatically
+# After you click save button, your tests will be updated automatically.
-# Just replace the 'tests.json' file in the root directory with the downloaded 'tests.json' file
-# Reset your progress by selecting option 2 after launching the application
-# Changes will not be reflected unless you reset your progress